elaspic/elaspic/docs/small_molecule.md

 - [Platinum: a database of experimentally measured effects of mutations on structurally defined protein–ligand complexes](http://doi.org/10.1093/nar/gku966)
 - [Mycobacterium tuberculosis whole genome sequencing and protein structure modelling provides insights into anti-tuberculosis drug resistance](http://doi.org/10.1186/s12916-016-0575-9)
 - [mCSM-lig: quantifying the effects of mutations on protein-small molecule affinity in genetic disease and emergence of drug resistance](http://www.nature.com/articles/srep29575)
 - [PockeTome](http://pocketome.org/index.cgi?act=browseall) The Pocketome  is an encyclopedia of conformational ensembles of druggable binding sites that can be identified experimentally from co-crystal structures in the Protein Data Bank.
-Each Pocketome entry describes a site on a protein surface that is involved in transient interactions with small molecules and peptides.
-The automatic Pocketome generation procedure includes only proteins that (i) have an entry in the reviewed part of the Uniprot knowledgebase, (ii) have been co-crystallized in complex with at least one drug-like small molecule, and (iii) are represented by at least two PDB entries.
-As a result of manual curation, the Pocketome also contains some proteins and binding sites that do not satisfy one or more of the above requirements.

 ## Validation datasets

 [Affinity improvement of a therapeutic antibody to methamphetamine and amphetamine through structure-based antibody engineering